 While you’re at Karlsplatz make sure to visit beautiful Karlskirche – probably the most beautiful church in Vienna with two massive columns on both sides.

-You should also walk though Naschmarkt – the most popular market the city.
+You should also walk through Naschmarkt – the most popular market in the city.
 While the first part is full of small restaurants serving food from all over the world, the further you go the more down to earth it gets and eventually it turns out into the flea market.